-Taken at Burden’s studio, this Gagosian video is a bit shorter and perhaps provides a better understanding of the scale and constant sound that’s produced by the equivalent of 100,000 toy cars per hour circulating through roadways.
+Taken at Burden’s studio, this Lightsmith Studios video is a bit shorter and perhaps provides a better understanding of the scale and constant sound that’s produced by the equivalent of 100,000 toy cars per hour circulating through roadways.

 Next, watch Beam Drop Inhotim, 2008, Brazil.

-Metropolis II is currently an ongoing installation at LACMA with showtimes on Fridays and weekends.
+Metropolis II is an ongoing installation at LACMA with showtimes every afternoon except Wednesday.